dgnklz/HRManagementSystem/README.md

 The API exposes the following endpoints:

-- `GET /api/employees`: Returns the list of all employees.
 - `GET /api/employees/{id}`: Returns details of a specific employee.
-- `POST /api/employees`: Creates a new employee.
-- `PUT /api/employees/{id}`: Updates details of an existing employee.
-- `DELETE /api/employees/{id}`: Deletes an employee.

 Add more details about the endpoints as needed.